California State Route 241: Los Patrones Parkway

 Rancho Mission Viejo, which has publicly condemned all the proposed alignments of the SR 241 extensions, helped to fund the construction of a 4.5 mi four-lane toll-free freeway known as Los Patrones Parkway.
 The road, maintained by Orange County, follows the exact alignment as the proposed Tesoro Extension of SR 241 between Oso Parkway and Cow Camp Road.
 Rancho Mission Viejo provided $85 million of the total estimated cost of $100 million to construct the road.
 Los Patrones Parkway also includes a new multi-purpose pathway on the west side of the highway between Oso Parkway and Chiquita Canyon Drive, two wildlife crossings under the road, wildlife fencing, and replanting of over 100 acres of vegetation.
 However, local environmental groups expressed concerns that the TCA may acquire Los Patrones Parkway in the future to extend SR 241 southward.

 On August 10, 2018, the Orange County Public Works began construction on a $30 million project to turn a section of Oso Parkway into a bridge to allow a direct connection between SR 241 and Los Patrones Parkway.
 The new interchange was completed in mid-January 2021.

 Los Patrones Parkway was built in two phases.
 Phase 1 of the road between Oso Parkway and Chiquita Canyon Drive opened on September 12, 2018.
 However, due to significant rainfall, the opening of Phase 2 of the road between Chiquita Canyon Drive and Cow Camp Road was delayed twice from the planned deadline of late-2018, and did not open until October 17, 2019.

 Meanwhile, the TCA continued to explore alternative options to extend the toll road through San Juan Capistrano and San Clemente to I-5.
 After facing opposition, the TCA Board of Directors voted unanimously on March 12, 2020, to support a proposal to extend the county's toll-free Los Patrones Parkway south to Avenida La Pata near the San Clemente city limit.

 In 2021, state senator Patricia Bates introduced Senate Bill 760 to remove the segment between Oso Parkway and I-5 segment from SR 241's legal definition, which would permanently kill any plan to convert Los Patrones Parkway to a toll road or any other plan to extend SR 241.
+Exit numbers assigned at SR 241 remain starting at 14 instead of 1 or 0, assuming there would still be an extension to I-5.

+SR 241 to SR 91 Express Lane Connector

+The cities of Anaheim and Yorba Linda as well as Caltrans call for select toll lanes on SR 241 to connect with SR 91's toll lanes.
+The connector will connect northbound SR 241 lanes with eastbound SR 91 express lanes, and westbound SR 91 express lanes with southbound SR 241 lanes.
+When SR 241 was constructed, there was room left in the middle should the connector come in the future.
+The toll connector is scheduled to start construction in 2025 and be complete by 2027, with it opening to traffic in 2028.